Dance

 Dance is compulsory for students in Years 7 and 8, and focuses upon three distinct disciplines: Choreography, Performance and Appreciation.
 Students will gain the skills necessary to become independent thinkers, problem solvers, presenters, and collaborators whilst developing resilience, communication and confidence.

-Held in July, our annual St Bart’s Dance Showcase is a highlight of the calendar.
-The evening is a celebration of the St Bart’s dance community and includes the performance of a variety of works from across our different year groups, including exam pieces and work by the Validus Company and Validus Academy*.
-As part of the Showcase our student Dance Leaders also work with local Primary schools, who often perform their own piece on the night.
+Our annual St Bart’s Dance Showcase is a highlight of the calendar.
+The evening is a celebration of the St Bart’s dance community and includes the performance of a variety of works from across our different year groups, including exam pieces and work by the Bart’s Dance Company (BDC) and Junior Bart’s Dance (JBD)*.
+The evening is created and performed by the students and is a popular event in the school year.

 Year 7 Curriculum